SaingHmineTun/Hmine-POS/README.md

 Purchase goods or services is very similar to Selling.
 The only major difference is that after buying, the quantity of your product will increase.

 If you want to see the actions you and other users made about sales, you can watch them at Sale Report.
 You can filter and watch them by Date, by Customer, by User or by Voucher.
-For buying, yoh can watch them at Purchase Report.
+For buying, yoh can watch them at Purchase Report.<br>
 That's all for the software.

-By Sai Saing Hmine Tun
+Best Regards, <br> Sai Saing Hmine Tun